Analytic Solutions of Brans-Dicke Cosmology: Early Inflation and Late Time Accelerated Expansion: Solution for given and

 \section{Solution for given $V(a)$ and $\phi(a)$}

 Special case of potential in the scalar-tensor theory is important.
 For this reason formulation of this case is significant.
+Since in general the potential is given as a function of $\phi$, we would like to remind that the potential as a function of $"a"$ is simply found as $V(a)=V(\phi (a))$.
 We establish the solution for our set of the constraint equation and the first order differential equation by two following different methods: \begin{itemize} \item Method 1) First, solve the $\phi$ equation for $H(a)$ then plug it into the constraint equation to obtain $\rho(a)$. \item Method 2) First, find $H(a)$ from the constraint equation then plug it in to the $\phi$ equation and solve it for $\rho(a)$. \end{itemize}